 II.
 Investment Options

-Once you have chosen the type of silver bullion from an online silver bullion store that suits your investment goals, you have several options for acquiring and holding silver.
+Once you have chosen the type of from an online store that suits your investment goals, you have several options for acquiring and holding silver.

 People also like: The importance of using a CFD demo account

 For individuals who would prefer not to bother with actual storage or shipping, exchange-traded funds (ETFs) provide an alternate investing choice.
-The shares of silver ETFs, which hold physical silver bullion or derivatives related to silver, are traded on stock markets.
+The shares of silver ETFs, which hold physical or derivatives related to it, are traded on stock markets.
 Without buying and storing physical silver, investors can acquire exposure to the silver market by investing in silver ETFs.